dougxc/openjdk-pr-canary/README.md

 * Set `JAVA_HOME` to the base directory of the extracted bundles.
 * Clone [graal](https://github.com/oracle/graal) and [mx](https://github.com/graalvm/mx).
 * Checkout the `galahad` branch in `graal` and `mx`.
 * Build and test libgraal.

-If any of the above steps fail, the workflow fails and the owner of this repo is notified.
+If the build or testing fails, a message is sent to [#openjdk-pr-canary](https://graalvm.slack.com/archives/C07KMA7HFE3)

-To avoid repeated testing of a pull request, a test record is committed under [tested-prs/](tested-prs) for each tested pull request.
+To avoid repeated testing of a pull request, a test record is committed under [tested-prs/](tested-prs) for each tested commit of a pull request.